 Ahhh, collagen.
 Why do you desert us as we age?
 This vital protein that keeps our skin taught begins to diminish from our mid-20s.
-By the time we are in our 80s, our bodies have just a fourth of what we started out with at birth.
+By the time we are in our 80s, our bodies have just a quarter of what we started out with at birth.

 Collagen helps to keep our skin full and springy, and without enough of it we develop wrinkles, creasing and sagging.